-The minimum dft for system (i) is 265 microns and system (ii) is 350 microns.
-The maximum dft for the system (i) is 600 microns and system (ii) is 800 microns
+The minimum dft for the system is 265 microns (8.67 mils).
+The maximum dft for the system is 600 microns (19.7 mils).

 In way of areas of tanks that are difficult to paint due to their configuration, e.g. heavily stiffened tanks, and where a degree of overthickness is unavoidable, consult the International Paint Technical Service Representative for guidance.